kmishra9/PL2-AWS-Setup/EC2/provisioner_scripts/README.md

   - `install_updates`
   - **Note**: reference the documentation below for details on _how to run_ each script (i.e. the arguments they take, additional instructions, what they do, etc.)
   - **Note**: running `install_updates` last will kick you out of your SSH session as the instance restarts.
 This is expected behaviour and you should be able to SSH back into it within ~1 minute.

+3. Additional, [nonprogrammatic documentation is included for installing Stata](https://docs.google.com/document/d/1PPVvi_2JXKwNhK9b5fVjQY_ua52d1a7-utZ_j7EP6fw/edit?usp=sharing) if that is of interest.
+This isn't an officially supported software, but other users have had success in the past and I'd be more than willing to answer any questions while you work through the documentation.

 ## Script Usage & Descriptions
 1. `add_swap` (already run as part of Terraform provisioning)